MerlinStacks/woodash-dashboard/Upcoming_Features.md

 - [x] **Refine Analytics Validation**: Display 'No prev data' instead of misleading 0%/100% when no historical data exists.

 ## Planned
-- [ ] Admin feature: Enable certain features per account only (e.g., gold price indicator)
 - [ ] Full Data Export feature
 - [ ] Ad revenue tracking [Meta Ads, Google Ads]
 - [ ] Integrate emails into the inbox
-- [ ] Improve WooCommerce plugin: Include Live Chat features with UI editorWordPress.
+- [ ] Improve WooCommerce plugin: Include Live Chat features with UI editor.

-Plugin Active but Routes Missing.
-Please Deactivate & Reactivate Plugin in WordPress.
-But we tried this and the error still appears

 The reviews are not syncing.

 Dark/Light mode don't really change everything.

+Add a Gold Price setting - make this a feature that we need to enable per account in the admin panel

+Make the BOM feature a feature that we need to enable per account in the admin panel